Dr. Lorna Roe

-Lorna Roe is a Research Fellow at the Centre for Health Policy and Management in Trinity College Dublin and has been working on health economics analyses at The Irish Longitudinal Study on Ageing (TILDA) since 2013.
+Lorna Roe is a Research Assistant Professor at the Centre for Health Policy and Management in Trinity College Dublin.

 Publications and Further Research Outputs